 a) Advocate for a continued strong state role in providing funding for transit operations rather than shifting responsibility to local transportation entities.
-No
+No additional requirements should be created for operation levels beyond existing capacity, unless agreed to by that entity or otherwise appropriately funded;

-- additional requirements should be created for operation levels beyond existing capacity, unless agreed to by that entity or otherwise appropriately funded; - b) Support the development of greater efficiencies within the Transportation Development Act's performance metrics while maintaining existing eligibility parameters and realigning administrative rules and farebox recovery requirements to eliminate any unnecessary or overly burdensome mandates in order to streamline the administration of transit funding; - c) Flexibility should be included in state transit funding sources, allowing transit operators to use the funding for both operations and capital expenditures; - d) Support efforts to mitigate costs associated with the development, testing, purchase, and operation of zero-emission transit buses, including an alternative electricity rate structure, tax incentives, and other forms of financial assistance; - e) Seek additional funding for paratransit operations and transit accessibility capital improvements that support persons with disabilities and senior citizens; - f) Support legislation efforts to encourage and incentivize the interoperability of transit and rail systems within California; - g) Support legislation to limiting the liability of transit districts for the location of bus stops (Bonanno v.
-Central Contra Costa Transit Authority); - h) Support the citing of transit-oriented development projects (i.e., authorize extra credit towards housing element requirements for these developments), including incentives for development; - Support legislation and/or regulations which policies that aim to enhance transit services and the overall safety and security of transit riders, coach operators, and on-road vehicles.
+- b) Support the implementation of the Transportation Development Act flexibilities enacted as a result of impacts from the COVID-19 pandemic while continuing to seek improvements to eligibility parameters and administrative rules to eliminate any unnecessary or overly burdensome mandates in order to streamline the administration of transit funding; - c) Flexibility should be included in state transit funding sources, allowing transit operators to use the funding for both operations and capital expenditures; - d) Support efforts to mitigate costs associated with the development, testing, purchase, and operation of zero-emission transit buses, including an alternative electricity rate structure, tax incentives, and other forms of financial assistance; - e) Seek additional funding for paratransit operations and transit accessibility capital improvements that support persons with disabilities and senior citizens; - f) Support efforts to encourage and incentivize the interoperability of transit and rail systems within California; - g) Support limiting the liability of transit districts for the location of bus stops (Bonanno v.
+Central Contra Costa Transit Authority); - h) Support the citing of transit-oriented development projects (i.e., authorize extra credit towards housing element requirements for these developments), including incentives for development; - i) Support policies that aim to enhance transit services and the overall safety and security of transit riders, coach operators, and on-road vehicles.